Genesis 31: Lessons from Jacob’s Trip Home Regarding Your Journey to Heaven

 6. Live Forgiving Others and Letting God Avenge Your Wrongs.
 Gen. 31:36-42.

 • Jacob’s 20 years of service to Laban.
 In his rebuke, Jacob revealed that he faithfully labored in Laban’s household for 20 years, even though Laban repeatedly deceived him: “36 Then Jacob became angry and contended with Laban; and Jacob said to Laban, ‘What is my transgression?
 What is my sin that you have hotly pursued me?
 37 Though you have felt through all my goods, what have you found of all your household goods?
 Set it here before my kinsmen and your kinsmen, that they may decide between us two.
 38 These twenty years I have been with you; your ewes and your female goats have not miscarried, nor have I eaten the rams of your flocks.
 39 That which was torn of beasts I did not bring to you; I bore the loss of it myself.
 You required it of my hand whether stolen by day or stolen by night.
 40 Thus I was: by day the heat consumed me and the frost by night, and my sleep fled from my eyes.
 41 These twenty years I have been in your house; I served you fourteen years for your two daughters and six years for your flock, and you changed my wages ten times.
 42 If the God of my father, the God of Abraham, and the fear of Isaac, had not been for me, surely now you would have sent me away empty-handed.
 God has seen my affliction and the toil of my hands, so He rendered judgment last night.’”
 (Gen. 31:36-42).
 Jacob had been a good and faithful servant by bearing the cost of lost or killed livestock when he had no obligation to do so.
-Yet, he also had unjustified pride in his own conduct.
+But he also had unjustified pride in his own conduct.
 God blessed and protected Jacob despite his conduct.
 Jacob seemed to believe that he was blessed because of his righteousness.
 Without God’s mercy and grace, Jacob was also worthy of being cursed for his life of deceit.
 Jacob, however, showed faith by trusting in God to avenge the wrongs that Laban perpetrated against him.
 He never challenged Laban’s deceit previously.

 • Use kindness to win over your enemies.
 Unlike what Jacob did here, you should win over your enemies with kindness: “If your enemy is hungry, give him food to eat; and if he is thirsty, give him water to drink; for you will heap burning coals on his head, and the LORD will reward you.”
 (Prov.
 25:21-22; Ro.
 12:20).
 “Do not be overcome by evil, but overcome evil with good.”
 (Ro.
 12:21).
 “But I say to you, love your enemies and pray for those who persecute you,” (Matt.
 5:44).
 Do you pray for and show kindness to your enemies?